beatadeleon/ESD_G8T5_PetAdopt/README.md

 # How to set up
 1. All the services and yaml files are under 'app' folder
 2. Set current directory to '/app' and enter 'docker compose up' in terminal to start all the services.
+3. Run 'npm install -g @vue/cli' to install Vue.
-3. Enter 'npm run serve' to access the UI.
+4. Enter 'npm run serve' to access the UI.

 # Accounts to use
 For admin: